45NGC/js-chess/README_en.md

 - Check and checkmate
 - Castling (kingside and queenside)
 - Pawn promotion
 - En passant captures
 - Stalemate
+- Game timer

 **Mechanics yet to be implemented to fully comply with official chess rules:**